 The ongoing genuine commitment to the public participation process continues to be key in the strategy of maintaining an effective and functioning public participation process.
 Items implemented as part of this strategy include:

-- regular meetings between Western and the CAG. - regular guest speakers on relevant and interesting sustainable forest management topics.
+• regular meetings between Western and the CAG.